scaceresg/cheatsheet-cloud-cli/kubernetes/kubernetes-cli.md

       kubectl run hazelcast --image=hazelcast/hazelcast --port=5701 \
       --env="DNS_DOMAIN=cluster"
       ```
+  - `--dry-run`: Must be "none", "server", or "client".
+If client
+  strategy, only print the object that would be sent, without sending
+  it.
+If server strategy, submit server-side request without persisting
+  the resource

+    For example:

+    * Save the manifest file for running an `nginx` image in a pod
+    in YAML format:

+      ```
+      kubectl run nginx-pod --image=nginx --dry-run=client -o yaml > ngpod.yaml
+      ```

   - `--command`: If true and extra arguments are present, use them as
   the 'command' field in the container, rather than the 'args' field
   which is the default